 Eliminates ‘white coat’ hypertension

-If you get extremely nervous and/or stressed visiting the doctor, there’s a possibility that your blood pressure might be elevated during a clinic visit.
-Taking your blood pressure at home is an excellent way of ruling out this kind of situational hypertension.
+If you get extremely nervous and/or stressed about visiting the doctor, there’s a possibility that your blood pressure might be elevated during a clinic visit.
+Taking your blood pressure at home is an excellent way to rule out this kind of situational hypertension.

 Helps monitor your treatment outcome

 We all want to live long and full lives, but that won’t happen if we have no idea what’s going on.
-So check your blood pressure regularly, and learn your risk by using the American Heart Association’s interactiveblood pressure chart.
-Make changes that reduce your risks such as eating a well-balanced low salt diet, limit your alcohol intake, get active, find physical activities that you enjoy and manage your stress levels, whether by practicing yoga or mindfulness and if you’ve been prescribed medication, take it properly.
+So check your blood pressure regularly and learn your risk by using the American Heart Association’s interactive blood pressure chart.
+Make changes that reduce your risks, such as eating a well-balanced low-salt diet, limiting your alcohol intake, getting active, finding physical activities that you enjoy, and managing your stress levels, whether by practicing yoga or mindfulness.
+If you’ve been prescribed medication, take it properly.

 For more information on hypertension, visit heart.org/BPlevels.